Introduction

 command provided by the CLI is a great resource to view what can be used as the probe match rule.

-This command provides documentation describing the match rule parts as well as the globals and functions in scope, which can help users learn about how to build their instrumentation.
+This command provides documentation describing the match rule parts as well as the bound variables and functions in scope, which can help users learn about how to build their instrumentation.

 The Probe Match Rule